Skip to main content

 Banks issues and tips

-First time coming to Israel If you are about to land or just landed in Israel, it is wise to get from your country hundred shekels or dollars.
-Alternatively, at the baggage pick-up room towards the exit of Ben Gurion Airport there is an ATM where you can get a sum of Shekels while waiting for a bank account.
-What it is needed TIN number ( what is a TIN number? ) Passport Home country ID number you might be required to show proof of acceptance at the university and financial means to sustain yourself in Israel before you get your first scholarship/salary Choosing the bank Once you are settle down, it's time to open a bank account, the most important thing to make the rest of the bureaucracy work!
-WARNING: as of today, many banks accept their customers upon an appointment!
-Make sure you have your spot reserved.
-Names of the most popular banks: Bank Discount https://www.discountbank.co.il/DB/private Useful info: to transfer money outside Israel it is necessary to go personally to th...
+First time coming to Israel If you are about to land or just landed in Israel, it is wise to get from your country a few hundred shekels.
+If you can't get them, you might want to get a sum of dollars and then change them in Israel at a change service (consider the transaction fees!)
+Alternatively, at the arrival lounge of Ben Gurion Airport there are a few ATMs where you can get a sum of Shekels while waiting for a bank account.
+Similarly, there are ATMs and Banks scattered around the city if you wish to get some money later.
+No matter what, one of the most urgent things to do in Israel is to open a bank account Choosing the bank What it is needed: TIN number ( what is a TIN number? ) Passport Home country ID number you might be required to show proof of acceptance at the university and financial means to sustain yourself in Israel before you get your first scholarship/salary Extra documents, such as your entry permit (the blue ticket you got in the airport at your arrival), or m...

 President's Letter to Campus: Tension Between Jews and Arabs